vuejs/vue-cli/README.md

 #### prompts

-The `prompts` field in `meta.json` should be an object hash containing prompts for the user.
+The `prompts` field in the metadata file should be an object hash containing prompts for the user.
 For each entry, the key is the variable name and the value is an [Inquirer.js question object](https://github.com/SBoudrias/Inquirer.js/#question).
 Example:

 ``` json
 {